cedricbonhomme/Stegano/CONTRIBUTING.rst

 1. Fork the repository on GitHub.
 2. Run the tests to confirm they all pass on your system.
 If they don't, you'll need to investigate why they fail.
-If you're unable to diagnose this yourself, raise it as a bug report by following the guidelines in this
-   document: :ref:`bug-reports`.
 3. Write tests that demonstrate your bug or feature.
 Ensure that they fail.
 4. Make your change.
 5. Run the entire test suite again, confirming that all tests pass *including